art-of-orange-pill/art-of-orange-pill.github.io/_posts/2023-09-24-art-of-orange-pilling.md

 I am fully aware that the outline to orange pill may not fully take the shape of what i have laid out above.
-Thus in preparation for this, i have written our short reponses to potential push backs, arguments or questions that you would likely receive.
+Thus in preparation for this, I have written short responses to potential push backs, arguments or questions that you would likely receive.

 ### *"Bitcoin Has No Intrinsic Value"*